wsdjeg/vim-fetch/README.md

 If you have wished Vim would understand stack trace formats when opening files, *vim-fetch* is for you.

-### Installation

-1. The old way: download and source the vimball from the [releases page][releases], then run `:helptags {dir}` on your runtimepath/doc directory.
-Or,
-2. The plug-in manager way: using a git-based plug-in manager (Pathogen, Vundle, NeoBundle etc.), simply add `kopischke/vim-fetch` to the list of plug-ins, source that and issue your manager's install command.

 ### Usage

 TL;DR: `vim path/to/file.ext:12:3` in the shell to open `file.ext`on line 12 at column 3, or `:e[dit] path/to/file.ext:100:12` in Vim to edit `file.ext` on line 100 at column 12.
 For more, see the [documentation][doc].